bridgecrew-perf7/LDOS--Deployment/03 Foundry/foundry.md

 ## <font color='red'>Hitachi Vantara Foundry 2.2.1 Platform</font>
-Ansible playbook installs and configures Hitachi Vantara Foundry Soluti
+Ansible playbooks install and configures Hitachi Vantara Foundry Platform.

 Prerequisites for the CentOS7 machines:
 * A public key generated on your Ansible Controller